 manifest / man·i·fest / manəˌfest: To make evident or certain by showing or displaying.
 To reveal outwardly or make apparent.

 As a writer, I am a word-nerd and stickler for precise language.
 But, as an artist and witch I can appreciate poetic license; I’m not above romancing words.
 I like the magical connotation of manifesting, or more accurately, conjuring my desires into reality through the power of intention and will.

 Conjur / kon-jer:

 However, it becomes a bit of slippery slope when applied to the domain of personal development and its brain-child—the power of attraction.
-(Read more of my thought on this here).
+(Read more of my thoughts on this here).

 Suffice to say, in my life I strive to manifest an aesthetic that reflects my values, my desire for sovereignty, my appreciation for beauty, and my intent to keep it all simple.